EllenCMartin/EllenCMartin.github.io/index.md

 **Bio**             I am a wildlife biologist with a special interest in migration, spatial population synchrony, and large data management.
-I am working as a PhD Research Fellow at the Norwegian University of Science and Technology at the [Centre for Biodiversity Dynamics](https://www.ntnu.edu/cbd), investigating patterns across life history characteristics and patterns of synchrony.
+I am working as a PhD Research Fellow at the Norwegian University of Science and Technology at the [Centre for Biodiversity Dynamics](https://www.ntnu.edu/cbd), investigating patterns in spatial population synchrony across life history characteristics and taxa.
 In particular, I love thinking about these questions in relation to avian species.
-I received my MS in Fish, Wildlife, and Conservation Biology from Colorado State University in the lab of [Paul F. Doherty, Jr.](http://sites.warnercnr.colostate.edu/pauldoherty/), where I designed and conducted the first design-based survey of lowland and upland breeding shorebirds in interior Alaska on military lands.
+I received my MS in Fish, Wildlife, and Conservation Biology from Colorado State University in the lab of [Paul F. Doherty, Jr.](http://sites.warnercnr.colostate.edu/pauldoherty/), where I designed and conducted the first survey of lowland and upland breeding shorebirds in interior Alaska on military lands.
+[Read about it here](https://wildlife.org/jwm-shorebirds-take-advantage-of-alaska-military-lands/).
 Before that, I was an undergraduate at The College of William and Mary studying Biology and Chinese language.

 Beyond my scientific interests, I am excited about biking, skiing, growing plants, and music.